Plumbing leaks are a nuisance. Some might cause a small amount of damage.

-In general, homeowner’s insurance policies are meant to cover physical losses that are a result of sudden and accidental damage.
-However, they can be selective about what kinds of sudden and accidental damage they will cover; in general, these are called covered peril by insurance companies.
-Also, it is important that you understand the language used and how the insurance company intends to apply it.
+Homeowners’ insurance policies cover physical losses that are a result of sudden and accidental damage.
+However, they can be selective about the kinds of sudden and accidental damage they cover.
+In general, these are called covered peril by insurance companies.
+Also, it’s important to understand the language used and how the insurance company intends to apply it.

 Breaking Down the Wording

-- Physical Loss: A physical loss essentially means that something is damaged to the point of needing to be repaired or replaced.
-Now, depending on the company, this may only cover what they deem to be significant repairs.
+- Physical Loss: A physical loss means that something is damaged to the point of needing to be repaired or replaced.
+Depending on the company, this may cover only what they deem to be significant repairs.
 What is significant?
-That is also up to their interpretation.
+That’s up to their interpretation.

 - Damage: Insurance companies only pay to fix damage caused by covered perils.
 Fire, wind, hail, and water are all perils commonly covered by homeowner’s insurance policies.
 If you have a named peril policy, the perils covered will be explicitly listed; if you have an all peril policy, only the perils not covered will be listed, and anything not listed as not being covered should then be covered.

-What Do I Do if My Insurance Won’t Cover the Damage?
+What Should I Do If My Insurance Won’t Cover the Damage?

 In this situation, your only option is to pay out of pocket or find a way to take out a personal loan to cover the damage so you do not need to shell out the full amount at once.
 In rare cases, you might find plumbers and contractors willing to work with you on a payment plan.
 However, it is important to note that even if your insurance company does cover your slab leak, it may not cover it in full.